Difficulty | Easy | |

 Where to eat?

-2. Joffre Lakes Provincial Park - This park is located in Pemberton, about an hour and a half from The Black Tusk.
+2. Joffre Lakes Provincial Park - This park is located in Pemberton, about an hour and a half from the black tusk.
 It is known for its three pristine turquoise lakes, and it is a popular spot for hiking, camping, fishing, and swimming.
 There is a small concession stand located near the parking lot that sells snacks and drinks.

 3. Shannon Falls Provincial Park - This park is also located in Pemberton, and it is home to Shannon Falls, the third tallest waterfall in British Columbia.
 There is a small concession stand located near the parking lot that sells snacks and drinks.

-4. Brandywine Falls Provincial Park - This park is located about an hour and a half from The Black Tusk, just outside of Whistler.
+4. Brandywine Falls Provincial Park - This park is located about an hour and a half from the black tusk, just outside of Whistler.
 It is home to Brandywine Falls, one of the most photographed waterfalls in British Columbia.
 There is a small concession stand located near the parking lot that sells snacks and drinks.

-5. Alice Lake Provincial Park - This park is located about an hour from The Black Tusk, in Squamish.
+5. Alice Lake Provincial Park - This park is located about an hour from the black tusk, in Squamish.
 It is home to Alice Lake, one of the most popular lakes in the area for swimming, fishing, and boating.
 There is a small concession stand located near the parking lot that sells snacks and drinks.

 Let’s Answer Your Questions - FAQ